 You might remember that in 2018, Facebook made significant changes to its algorithm.
 The most important one was how posts are prioritized and ordered in the News Feed.
 In January 2018, Mark Zuckerberg announced that users should “expect to see more from friends, family, and groups” and less from “businesses, brands, and media.”

 So, what changes do marketers have to adapt to this year, and how exactly does the algorithm work?
-Here at Falcon.io, we’ve done the research: we’ve put together a rundown on the latest algorithm changes, and five key pieces of advice on coping with the current News Feed and making sure your organic reach doesn’t plummet.
+Here at Falcon.io, we’ve done our research.
+Here’s a rundown on the algorithm changes and seven key pieces of advice on coping with the current News Feed, so your organic reach doesn’t plummet.

 The fall of organic reach